-ABC's customer-centric focus in terms of place is supported by:
+ABC's customer centric focus is in terms of location supported by:

-- Each office being staffed by locally based employees who are empathic to the locality, to deal with locally based customers.
-This is seen as giving competitive advantage over those organisations who interact with their customers from distant locations, elsewhere within the UK and overseas.
-The market research has shown that most customers are drawn to dealing with individuals who share their accents, are locally based, and understand the local social and economic environments. - Giving every business customer and the higher value personal lines customers (comprising those linked to a business customer or with an annual premium over £2,000) nominated contact points in sales, servicing, accounts and claims. - Every member of staff having written authority levels.
-The intention is that for the majority of decisions that are put to staff can be responded to without the need for referral.
-This is intended to be a competitive advantage, although it does require well-trained staff and an effective decision-making audit trail.
-Feedback from customers does indicate that they would prefer staff who have a much higher decision-making authority.
-There is some evidence that customers are increasingly attracted to those competitors who have staff with such authority.
+• Each office being staffed by locally based employees who are empathic to the locality, to deal with locally based customers.
+This is seen as giving competitive advantage over those organisations who deal with customers from remote locations elsewhere within the UK or even overseas.
+The market research has shown that most customers are drawn to dealing with individuals who share their accents, are locally based, and understand the local social and economic environments.

+- Giving every business customer and the more important personal lines customers (comprising those linked to a business customer or with an annual premium over £2,000) nominated contact points in sales, servicing, accounts and claims. - Every member of staff having written authority levels with the intention that for the majority of decisions that are put to them they can respond to customers without the need for referral.
+This is intended to be a competitive advantage however it does require well-trained staff and an effective decision-making audit trail.
+Feedback from customers does indicate that they would prefer a much higher rate of decision-making authority given to staff with some evidence that customers are increasingly attracted to those competitors who provide such decision-making.